 Driving time: 1 hour 45 minutes

-Located just 75 miles northwest of Chicago on the other side of the Wisconsin border, Lake Geneva provides a year-round escape from hectic city life and is a short day trip or great weekend destination.
+Located just 75 miles northwest of Chicago on the other side of the Wisconsin border, Lake Geneva provides a year-round escape from hectic city life and is a short day trip from Chicago or great weekend destination.

 One attraction with a direct tie to Chicago is the Yerkes Observatory (pictured above).
 It’s considered the birthplace of modern astrophysics and was funded by Charles Yerkes, who had a huge role in developing Chicago’s public transportation.
 The observatory is being renovated and will open to the public sometime in 2022.